cozy/cozy-drive/README.md

 ### Run it inside the VM

-You can easily view your current running app in your VM, use [cozy-dev]:
+You can easily view your current running app, you can use the [cozy-stack docker image][cozy-stack-docker]:

 ```sh
 # in a terminal, run your app in watch mode